bendytree/hypersponse/readme.md

 # hypersponse

-Simple response buffering for [hyperquest](https://github.com/substack/hyperquest).

-The simplicity and reliability of hyperquest, with the callback simplicity of [request](https://github.com/mikeal/request).
+Simple buffering for [hyperquest](https://github.com/substack/hyperquest) with the callback style of [request](https://github.com/mikeal/request).

 This module has no dependencies and works in the browser with [browserify](http://browserify.org).